Mönlam

 YARNEY AT KA-NYING SHEDRUB LING MONASTERY AND NAGI NUNNERY

-Yarney is observed each year at Ka-Nying Shedrub Ling Monastery and at Nagi Nunnery starting on the full moon day of the 6th month of the Tibetan lunar calendar and concluding on the new moon day of the 8th month of the Tibetan lunar calendar (July 21st to October 2nd, 2024).
-For six weeks, the assembly of monks is strictly confined to the monastery compound and the assembly of nuns is strictly confined to the nunnery compound.
+Yarney is observed each year at Ka-Nying Shedrub Ling Monastery and at Nagi Nunnery starting on the full moon day of the 6th month of the Tibetan lunar calendar and concluding on the new moon day of the 7th month of the Tibetan lunar calendar.
+For 6 weeks, the assembly of monks is strictly confined to the monastery compound and the assembly of nuns is strictly confined to the nunnery compound.
 This is a special time for reciting prayers and performing pūjās and rituals, strictly adhering to the Vinaya vows, intensively studying the Buddhist scriptures, and practicing listening, contemplating, and meditating.

 During the Yarney retreat, the Shedra monks alternate between composition, dharma discourse, and debate.
-Last year the monks focused on writing and presenting their composed dharma essays.
-This year they will participate in dharma discourse.
-Next year they will focus on developing their debate skills.
+Last year the monks focused on delivering the Dharma discourse.
+This year they will participate in developing their debate skills.
+Next year they will focus on writing and presenting their composed dharma essays.

 Also at this time, the young monks and nuns studying up to class 8, continue with their studies and participate in much-enjoyed weekly quizzes that test their knowledge of monastic and secular subjects.